deborah-chasman/auc_orig_points/README.md

 Jesse Davis and Mark Goadrich
 23rd International Conference on Machine Learning (ICML), Pittsburgh, PA, USA, 26th - 28th June, 2006

 I received the original source from Kendrick Boyd.
-It has some relationship to the Roc project by kboyd & abarnard, which is released under the FreeBSD License.
+It has some relationship to the Roc project by kboyd & afbarnard, which is released under the FreeBSD License.
 Please see the LICENSE.txt file and this project: https://github.com/kboyd/Roc

 Finally, my update simply prints out the P/R coordinates for the original data points.
 They will go into a file name ".opr".